Consensys/linea-monorepo/besu-plugins/linea-sequencer/PLUGINS.md

 ### Linea Estimate Gas
 #### `linea_estimateGas`

-This endpoint simulates a transaction, including line count limit validation, and returns the estimated gas used ( as the standard `eth_estimateGas`) plus the estimated gas price to be used when submitting the tx.
+This endpoint simulates a transaction, including line count limit validation, and returns the estimated gas used (as the standard `eth_estimateGas` with `strict=true`) plus the estimated gas price to be used when submitting the tx.

 #### Parameters
 same as `eth_estimateGas`